‘Quiet Man’ Steven Ward to fight Ultimate Boxxer winner in British title eliminator - Irish Boxing

 The BBBofC circular read: “Following the withdrawal of Jack Massey, the Stewards decided to put out the above eliminator contest to Purse bids to be submitted in accordance with the Terms and Conditions to the Board’s Head Office by 12:00noon on Wednesday, 11th August 2021, the contest to take place by the end of December 2021.”

-Lagos born London native is unbeaten in 13 fights, has seven knockouts to his name and is an Ultimate Boxxer winner.
+Lagos-born London-based Lawal is unbeaten in 13 fights, has seven knockouts to his name and is an Ultimate Boxxer winner.

 Ward was last seen in the ring in an exhibition bout with former Strong Man and Game of Thrones star Hafthor ‘Thor’ Bjornsson and was set to fight Kazakh ‘phenom’ Kamshybek Kunkabayev in February in Dubai but that fight fell through.